SolaceProducts/sl-spring-cloud-connectors/README.md

 >Spring Cloud Connectors simplifies the process of connecting to services and gaining operating environment awareness in cloud platforms such as Cloud Foundry and Heroku, especially for Spring applications.
 It is designed for extensibility: you can use one of the provided cloud connectors or write one for your cloud platform, and you can use the built-in support for commonly-used services (relational databases, MongoDB, Redis, RabbitMQ) or extend Spring Cloud Connectors to work with your own services.

-## Java Applications
+## Java / JMS Applications

 Applications can use this connector with Spring Cloud to access the information in the VCAP_SERVICES environment variable, necessary for connection to a Solace Messaging Service Instance.

-The code finds the Solace Messaging Cloud Foundry service instance name `MyService` and uses the `SolaceMessagingInfo` object to connect a Solace Messaging API for Java (JCSMP) session.
+In the following example the code finds the Solace Messaging Cloud Foundry service instance name `MyService` and uses the `SolaceMessagingInfo` object to connect a Solace Messaging API for Java (JCSMP) session.

 ```java
 CloudFactory cloudFactory = new CloudFactory();